ButterSus/PersonalWebsite/Writerside/topics/Compilers-Introduction.md

 <step>

-**Web browsers** use compilers to compile JavaScript to execute protocols.
+Web browsers use **JavaScript engines** like V8 _(used in Chrome and Edge)_ and SpiderMonkey _(used in Firefox)_ to compile JavaScript code into machine code.
+This process happens just-in-time during execution, allowing for efficient processing and improved performance of web applications.

 </step>

 <step>

-**Databases** use compilers to compile SQL queries to handle them efficiently.
+Interpreters are used in **databases** to compile SQL queries to handle them efficiently.

 </step>

 <step>

-**Hardware** uses compilers to compile hardware description languages to machine code.
+Verilog programmers use compilers to compile **hardware description languages** to machine code

 </step>

 <step>

-**Programming languages** use compilers to compile source code to executable files.
+Programmers use compilers to compile source code from **programming language** to executable files.

 </step>